 The 3rd of the six holiday survival tips is to prepare with a cleanse.
 The idea and purpose of a cleanse (detox) is to rid your body of excess toxins that tax your liver and kidneys.
 There are mixed reviews about whether detoxing is good for you or not.
-Yes, your body has its own detox system, but when it, or any other system gets over worked or backed up because it is required to process and/or eliminate more than it can handle at any one time, it needs assistance.
+Yes, your body has its own detox system.
+However, when it gets over worked, it needs assistance.
 Detoxing can help you.

 Create a dish

 The 4th of the six holiday survival tips is to create a dish.
 Do not be afraid to cook something healthy to bring to those dinner parties you have.
 You do not have to gift another fruitcake, lol!